Services — London

 Cavity-nesting bee hotels

-Structures containing hollow tubes of 6–8mm diameter, sized and positioned to attract red mason bees, blue mason bees, and leafcutter bees — the three main cavity-nesting species in London.
+Specially designed structures containing hollow tubes of 6–8mm diameter, sized and positioned to attract Red mason bees, Blue mason bees, Orange-vented mason bees and leafcutter bees — the main cavity-nesting species in London.

 Bee observation boxes

-Windowed nesting boxes that let building occupiers watch bees building and sealing their cells from the outside.
-Popular for staff engagement and particularly effective when combined with a bee safari.
+Nesting boxes with a removable window panel that allow people to watch bees building and sealing their cells and provisioning them with pollen, and to observe their life cycle from egg to larvae to cocoon.
+Popular for staff engagement and particularly effective when combinedal with a bee safari.

 Ground-nesting habitat